dd3128/movie/README.md

 # Movie
 Coding Assessment - Movie Sale Tickets

-Please let me know if you are not able to access it.
+Please let me know if you are able to access it.

 This program is designed to handle ticket sales for a theater with five screens, including Transformers, Spider-Man, The Flash, Fast X, and Guardians of the Galaxy.
 It provides a user-friendly interface to manage ticket sales, track available tickets, generate sales reports, and print sales reports.